OssNass/SimpleFX/examples/readme.md

 This folder contains examples describing how to use the library:

-[basicExample] describes how to use the library main functionality
+[basicExample](basicExample) describes how to use the library main functionality

-[keyboardExample] describes how to use keyboard shortcuts functionality
+[keyboardExample](keyboardExample) describes how to use keyboard shortcuts functionality

-[languageExampel] descrobes how to use the multi language support functionality
+[languageExampel](languageExampel) describes how to use the multi language support functionality